fabrisano/fabrisano.github.io/_posts/2026-08-12-calibrate-tinywhoop-amp-readings.md

 For my setup, I changed the value from:

-**750 → approximately 1086**
+**750 → approximately 518**

 Click **Save** and you're ready to test the calibration.

 ## Testing the Calibration

-After updating the current scale, I took the Air 75 out for another flight.
+After updating the current scale, I took the Air 75 II out for another flight.

 The difference was immediately noticeable.